hnhparitosh/science_chatbot/readme.md

 ### Dataset
 - The model was trained on the `SciQ` dataset, which contains science-related questions and answers.
 - The SciQ dataset contains 13,679 crowdsourced science exam questions about Physics, Chemistry and Biology, among others.
-- The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/thedevastator/sciq-a-dataset-for-science-question-answering) or from [Huggingface](https://huggingface.co/datasets/sciq).
+- The dataset was downloaded from [`Kaggle`](https://www.kaggle.com/datasets/thedevastator/sciq-a-dataset-for-science-question-answering) or from [`Huggingface`](https://huggingface.co/datasets/sciq).

 ### Training

 - The model was trained on a `Nvidia Tesla T4` GPU with `16GB` of VRAM on `Google Colab Free Tier`.

-- The notebook used for training is available `flanbot/finetune_flan_t5.ipynb` in the repository.
+- The notebook used for training is available [`here`](https://colab.research.google.com/drive/1BPtCo_BbPbMpgwF77pzrmKY2zIRzlEqg?usp=sharing) in the repository.

-- The model was trained with:
+- The model was finetuned with:
   - `batch size`: 8
   - `learning rate`:3e-4
   - `epochs`: 3